-Implications for Health and Social Care Partnership:

-Reference to National Health & Outcome 9.
-Resources are used effectively and Wellbeing Outcome: efficiently in the provision of health and social care services.
+service users.
+Implications for Health and Socia l Care Partnership: Reference to National Health & Wellbeing Outcome: Outcome 9.
+Resources are used effectively and efficiently in the provision of health and social care Wenberng Outcome. services.
 Personnel: No impact on Partnership personnel.

-Carers: No direct impact on carers, however, the current shape of service provision must move beyond a dependence on paid employee inputs only, to one that also includes an increased use of technology enabled care and other support networks being deployed in care support not just for the service user but also for their carer. --------- --
+Carers: No direct impact on carers, however, the current shape of service provision must move beyond a dependence on paid employee inputs only, to one that also includes an increased use of technology enabled care and other support networks being deployed in care support not just for the service user but also for their carer.
 Provider Organisations: This settlement assists Providers deliver the Scottish Living Wage and assists financial sustainability.
 Equalities: No EQIA carried out as this report does not represent a new policy, plan, service or strategy.
 Fairer Scotland Compliance: This settlement supports the delivery of a Fairer Scotland.
 Financial: The proposal of the 2.2% uplift will cost £3,862,000.
 The Scottish Government has provided £64.5 million as a contribution to continued delivery of the real Living Wage, including the National Care Home Contract.
 Glasgow's share is £7,376,000.
 This includes the recurring funding of £881,000 which was agreed nationally to fund the increased uplift applied in 2020/21.
 Removal of this leaves £6,495,000.
 After the funding of Scottish Living Wage as outlined in this paper, a balance of £2,633,000 remains to fund any

-OTTOIAE uplift to the National Care Home Contract which will include the uplift for Scottish Living It should be noted that at this stage it is not confirmed if the additional funding being provided by the Scottish Government will be provided on a recurring basis.
+OFFICIAL uplift to the National Care Home Contract which will include the uplift for Scottish Living It should be noted that at this stage it is not confirmed if the additional funding being provided by the Scottish Government will be provided on a recurring basis.
 This will need to be reviewed once the budget settlement figures are provided for 2022/23.
 Legal: From a legal perspective the Council is unable to force Providers to implement the Scottish Living Wage as the Scottish Living Wage is not enshrined in law.
 That said, the Council supports the implementation of Fair Work Practices including the Scottish Living Wage via it's contracting and procurement processes and will continue to encourage and incentivise providers to comply.
 No option for delivering the Scottish Living Wage is free from the risk of legal challenge.
 The approach adopted for 2021/22 is consistent with the approach taken in previous years and presents the least risk.
+Economic Impact: None.
+Sustainability: None.
+Sustainable Procurement and None.
+Article 19: Risk Implications: As above for Legal.
+Implications for Glasgow City Risk of challenge from Providers.